SumoLogic/sumologic-documentation/docs/api/collector-management/collector-api-methods-examples.md

 * [View or Download Collector or Source JSON Configuration](/docs/send-data/use-json-configure-sources/local-configuration-file-management/view-download-source-json-configuration.md) for instructions on viewing or downloading the current JSON configuration file for a collector or source from the web application.
 * [Troubleshooting APIs](/docs/api/troubleshooting.md)

-There is a community-supported script available on GitHub that allows you to conduct bulk actions to Collectors, see [Collector Management Script](https://github.com/SumoLogic/collector-management-client).
+There is a community-supported script available on GitHub that allows you to conduct bulk actions to Collectors.
+See [Collector Management Script](https://github.com/SumoLogic/collector-management-client).

 {@import ../../reuse/api-endpoints.md}